 Pursuant to the Housing Authority's practice of denying housing to any applicant who has any criminal record, the Housing Authority rejected Plaintiff application for public housing.
-On February 23, 1996, the Housing Authority sent Plaintiff and a notice of rejection stating that her application had been rejected.
-The sole stated reason for denial was for "resisting officer" In the notice, the Housing Authority stated that Plaintiff had a right within ten calendar days from the date of the letter to request an informal review of the Housing Authority's denial of her application.
+On February 23, 1996, the Housing Authority sent Plaintiff an a notice of rejection stating that her application had been rejected.
+The sole stated reason for denial was for "resisting officer " In the notice, the Housing Authority stated that Plaintiff and had a right within ten calendar days from the date of the letter to request an informal review of the Housing Authority's denial of her application.

+10

+84

+A State of the second

+22.

-Plaintiff requested an informal review with the Housing Authority.
+$X{i} = \{i,j\}$ Plaintiff requested an informal review with the Housing Authority.
 On March 14, 1996, the Housing Authority sent Plaintiff notice of the informal review hearing.
-The notice stated that at the hearing she had the following rights:

-Please be advised that at this hearing you shall have the right to be represented by counsel and present evidence and arguments in support of your defense or rebutting the grounds for rejection.
+The notice stated that at the hearing she had the following rights: Please be advised that at this hearing you shall have the right to be represented by counsel and present evidence and arguments in support of your defense or rebutting the grounds for rejection.
 You have a right, upon written request to review your application file in advance of the hearing.
 Plaintiff was not given notice regarding her right to present evidence at the hearing relating to the time, nature, and extent of her conduct and evidence on other factors which might indicate a reasonable probability of favorable future conduct, including rehabilitation evidence.
+23.

 On March 25, 1996, Plaintiff attended an informal hearing at the Housing Authority.
 The hearing officer for this hearing was Hyacinch Onyekanne, Director of Housing Management and Admissions for the Housing Authority.
 Plaintiff was represented by a paralegal from Legal Aid.
-The only evidence relied upon by the Housing Authority for "resisting an officer by giving a false report to a police officer" was Plaintiff straightform.
-The stated that she had been arrested for resisting an officer.
+The only evidence relied upon by the Housing Authority for "resisting an officer by giving a false report to a police officer" was Plaintiff s Texas Department of Public Safety criminal history report, which stated that she had been arrested for resisting an officer.
 The report also erronebusly stated that she had been convicted.
+24.

 At the hearing Plaintiff explained to Defendant Onyekanne that she had never resisted an officer by filing a false report.
 She explained that she filed a police report when a missing child support payment had become over twenty days late.
-Ms. told Defendant Onyekanne how she then followed the instructions of the Domestic Relations Office and the Austin Police Department as to how she should proceed when several child support checks arrived at once.
+Ms. told Defendant Onyekanne how she then followed the instructions of the Domestic Relations Office and the Austin Police Department hs to how she should proceed when several child support checks arrived at once.
 She further explained that she had been certain that there was some mix-up when she was informed that a warrant had been issued for her arrest because she had cashed the missing check.
 She told Defendant Onyekanne that she had gone to the police station where she was arrested and charged with filing a false police report.
 Ms. explained that upon the advice of a court-appointed attorney, she pled "nolo contendre" to the charge, received a deferred adjudication, and completed probation with the expectation that the charge would be dismissed and not appear on her record.
+25.